Department of Communication

 George Mason University

-Connie Roser-Renouf is an Associate Research Professor at the Center for Climate Change Communication at George Mason University.
+Connie Roser-Renouf is a Research Scientist at the Center for Climate Change Communication at George Mason University.
 Her research focuses on understanding how diverse audiences use, interpret and respond to information on the issue of climate change.
 The objective of this work is to identify effective communication strategies that inform and engage the public, while contributing to the theoretical literature on science communication, risk communication and social marketing.